National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 About the Role

 As a Technical Sales Engineer, you will be responsible for identifying and developing new business opportunities while maintaining and growing relationships with an existing international customer base.
-The role involves working with capital equipment and high-performance metal powders, so a good understanding of materials science and engineering is essential.
+The role involves working with capital equipment and high-performance metal powders, so a good understanding of engineering is essential.

 You will work closely with the Sales Director and team to shape and execute the company’s sales strategy.
 You will also attend exhibitions, contribute to product development insights, and play an active role in delivering bespoke solutions to clients worldwide.